 Evidence-based study of sexual and gender nonconformity has a number of challenges: the prevalence is relatively low, leading to small studies; the cultural stigma causes reluctance of people to subject themselves to study; methods of identifying patients can introduce bias; and early studies relied on self-report of sexuality which is often unreliable.
 However, despite these challenges, the field of study is robust, and the results are compelling.
 Researchers have replicated smaller studies to add validity, have worked diligently to address and remove bias, and have developed increasingly sophisticated and precise methods to measure human sexuality objectively and reliably.

-Put more simply: our LGBTQ community has consistently told us that sexual orientation and gender identity are not chosen, and cannot be changed.
-Based on the consistency of their stories, and the available scientific literature, it is time that we believe them.
+Our LGBTQ community has consistently told us that sexual orientation and gender identity are not chosen, and cannot be changed.
+Based on the consistency of their stories, the available scientific literature, and the complete lack of evidence in any opposing viewpoints, it is time that we believe them.